dqops/dqo/docs/checks/table/availability/table-availability.md

 ## **monthly table availability**

 **Check description**
-Verifies availability on table in database using simple row count.
+Verifies availability of a table in a monitored database using a simple query.
 Stores the most recent table availability status for each month when the data quality check was evaluated.

 |Check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|